Hand luggage restrictions at UK airports

 - fire extinguishers

-You can’t take any guns or firearms (including air rifles and starting pistols) as hand luggage.
+You cannot take any guns or firearms (including air rifles and starting pistols) as hand luggage.
 You may be able to take them as hold luggage - check with your airline before you travel.

-You can’t take any of these items as hand luggage or in the hold:
+You cannot take any of these items as hand luggage or in the hold:

 - blasting caps